BhateshKhairnar/Blog-Preview-Card/README.md

 ### Useful resources

-- [resource 1](https://developer.mozilla.org/en-US/docs/Web/CSS/@font-face) - This helped me for adding fonts in different ways.
+- [Resource 1](https://developer.mozilla.org/en-US/docs/Web/CSS/@font-face) - This helped me for adding fonts in different ways.
 I really liked this pattern and will use it going forward.
-- [resource 2](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) - This is an amazing article that helped me finally understand Flexbox.
+- [Resource 2](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) - This is an amazing article that helped me finally understand Flexbox.
 I'd recommend it to anyone still learning this concept.

 ## Author